MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.RedisCache/v1.1.10/Import-AzureRmRedisCache.md

 ```

 ## DESCRIPTION
-The **Import-AzureRmRedisCache** cmdlet imports data from blobs into azure_2 Redis Cache.
+The **Import-AzureRmRedisCache** cmdlet imports data from blobs into Azure Redis Cache.

 ## EXAMPLES